 Periods of discomfort are guaranteed

 So, back to the question we asked at the start: How much risk should you take?
 Unfortunately, we are going to have to call on that economist answer again: it depends.
 It depends on you and your circumstances.
 What are your goals?
-What risk can you live with?
-How much risk do you need to take?
+What risks can you live with?
+How many risks do you need to take?

 Ultimately, there isn’t one right answer.
 What we do know is there will inevitably be periods where you feel uncomfortable.
 That’s OK.
 Depending on your horizon, and assuming you are sufficiently diversified, you may be able to ride out that out.